kkosiba/ecommerce-backend/README.md

 If everything goes well, it will pull essential packages.
 Then, one can run frontend on `localhost:3000` by issuing

 `npm start`

+For PayPal to work, one needs to provide `REACT_APP_PAYPAL_SANDBOX_ID` environment variable in `frontend/.env.development`.
+The ID can be obtained [here](https://developer.paypal.com/developer/accounts/).